Karinateii/InventoryManagement/PARTIAL_FULFILLMENT_TRACKING.md

-# Purchase Order Partial Fulfillment Tracking
+# Partial Fulfillment Tracking

-## Overview
+## What it does

-This feature allows you to track partial fulfillment of purchase orders.
-When you receive shipments in multiple batches (e.g., ordering 100 units but receiving 50 now and 50 later), the system now tracks:
+Tracks partial shipments of purchase orders.
+If you order 100 units but receive them in two shipments (50 now, 50 later), the system now tracks:
 - How much has been received
 - How much is still outstanding
-- The fulfillment percentage
+- Fulfillment percentage

-## Changes Made
+## Implementation

 ### 1. Database Changes
 **Migration:** `20251126220745_AddQuantityReceivedToPurchaseOrder`